waitinfuture/emapreduce/intl.en-US/User Guide/Open source components/Presto/Common functions and operators.md

 -   CAST

     Explicitly casts a value as a type, and raises an error if the cast fails.
-The usage is as follows:
+Use it is as follows:

     ```
     CAST(value AS type) -> value1:type